inventi/eventstore-tools/README.md

 Persistent subscriptions use competing consumers message pattern.
 These subscriptions should be used when event order does not matter, and you wish to load balance your event consumers.
-By default, it uses **round robin** strategy to distribute events for given consumer group.
+By default, it uses **round robin** strategy to distribute events for given consumer group (you can override it in PersistentSubscriptionHandler).
 Read more about persistent subscriptions in [EventStoreDB docs](https://developers.eventstore.com/server/v21.10/persistent-subscriptions/)

 In order to register persistent subscription, you must